cyue0016/polite_minor_thesis/README.md

 ## 2.2 Processing Steps
 Now with the politeness score generated from LSTM-CNN model, we may use the convokit package to extract the politeness classifier value and politeness strategies used for each post.

-For details, please refer to the Politeness.ipynb file.
+For details, please refer to the Politeness.ipynb file and [ConvoKit](https://convokit.cornell.edu/)).

 # 3 Analysis